fusion809/fusion809.github.io-old/_includes/OS-post/glossary.md

 * **Linux kernel**
   * The [Linux kernel](https://en.wikipedia.org/wiki/Linux_kernel) is a monolithic kernel originally created by and named after Finnish computer programmer, [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds), whom at the time of its founding in 1991 was a 21-year-old computer science student.
 It started off as a side project by Torvalds to create an operating system for his own personal use, but has since expanded to become one of the most widely used free (licensed primarily under GPLv2) operating system kernels worldwide.
 * **Linux-libre kernel**
   * The [Linux-libre kernel](https://en.wikipedia.org/wiki/Linux-libre) is a kernel that is essentially the Linux kernel with its proprietary binary blobs removed.
 These binary blobs are licensed under non-FOSS licenses and hence do not give users the freedom to study, modify and redistribute them under FOSS licenses.
+The binary blobs basically improve the kernel's compatibility with one's hardware.
 The Linux-libre kernel is developed as part of the GNU Project.
 * **LTS**
   * <b>L</b>ong-<b>t</b>erm <b>s</b>table/<b>s</b>upport.
 * **NET**